williamiommi/sanity-plugin-groq-snippet/README.md

 })
 ```

-The plugin introduces one new object type called: `icon.manager`.
-You can define a new field with this type inside your documents.
+The plugin introduces one new tool on top of your Studio navigation.
+It uses two new documents: `groq.snippet` and `groq.snippet.tag`

 <br /><br />